Estate Planning

 Key Takeaways

-Putting real estate in a trust is a move designed to ensure your home passes safely to beneficiaries.
+Placing real estate in a trust is a strategy to ensure your home passes securely to your beneficiaries without going through probate.

-An irrevocable trust makes it tough to sell or refinance your home in the years before it transfers to your heirs.
+An irrevocable trust can make it difficult to sell or refinance your home before it transfers to your heirs, as changes typically require beneficiary consent.

-As you start the estate-planning process, there are some important decisions to make.
-One of those is what will happen to your home when you die.
-Putting a house in a trust is an option that can help protect your assets and reduce the tax burden on your loved ones.
+When you start the estate planning process, one crucial decision is determining what will happen to your home after you pass away.
+Putting your house in a trust is an option that can protect your assets and reduce the tax burden on your loved ones.

 Reasons To Put Your House In A Trust

-Often trusts are associated with death, but they can actually be useful while you’re alive.
-When you look into what is a real estate trust, you’ll find that it actually can protect assets throughout your lifetime.
-If you choose a trust that’s irrevocable, putting a home in a trust could shield it from creditors or legal action.
-Most importantly, though, that type of trust will help you qualify for programs like SSI and Medicaid, as well as helping you get into certain nursing homes that have income restrictions.
+Many people associate trusts with death, but they can offer significant benefits while you’re still alive.
+A trust, particularly irrevocable, can protect your assets throughout your lifetime.
+If you place your home in an irrevocable trust, you shield it from creditors and legal actions.
+More importantly, this trust can help you qualify for government programs like SSI and Medicaid or gain admission to certain nursing homes with income restrictions.

-But it’s also important to know how to put a house in a trust so that it maximizes benefits after death.
-The biggest benefit of any type of living trust is that it keeps your assets from going into probate.
-If you don’t put your house in a trust, you could find your estate faces higher taxes than if separated into a trust, which can throw those assets into a lower tax bracket.
+It’s also important to consider how a trust can maximize benefits after your death.
+The primary advantage of any living trust is that it prevents your assets from going through probate.
+Without a trust, your estate could face higher taxes than if the assets were separated into a trust, potentially placing them in a lower tax bracket.

 Do you have enough to retire?